DataDog/datadog-cloudformation-resources/README.md

       * See the [Resources Available section](#resources-available), which links to examples of the latest supported S3 links.
     * `VERSION_ID`: The underlying version of the resource as returned by the command in step `2`.

+4. Set the newly registered resource configuration by running the following in your terminal:

+    ```shell
+    aws cloudformation set-type-configuration \
+        --type-name "<DATADOG_RESOURCE_NAME>" arn:aws:cloudformation:<OUR_REGION>:<OUR_ACCOUNT>:type/resource/Datadog-Monitors-Monitor \
+        --type RESOURCE \
+        --configuration '{"DatadogCredentials": {"ApiKey": "{{resolve:secretsmanager:MySecret:SecretString:SecretAPIKey}}", "ApplicationKey": "{{resolve:secretsmanager:MySecret:SecretString:SecretAppKey}}"}}'
+    ```

-4. In your AWS account, [create your AWS stack][3] that includes any of the registered Datadog resources.
+5. In your AWS account, [create your AWS stack][3] that includes any of the registered Datadog resources.

-For more information about the available commands and workflows, see the the official [AWS documentation][4].
+For more information about available commands and workflows, see the official [AWS documentation][4].

 ## Resources available

-The following Datadog resources can be registered within your AWS account, refer to their specific documentation to see how to configure them:
+The following Datadog resources can be registered within your AWS account.
+Refer to their specific documentation to see how to configure them:

 | Resource                | Name                              | Description                                             | Folder                          | S3 Package Links              |
 |-------------------------|-----------------------------------|---------------------------------------------------------|---------------------------------|-------------------------------|